roshh4/Cookie-Lang/README.md

 ```
 fun functionName(parameter_list) {  // Multi-parameter also works
     // function body
-    return expression;  // Optional, if a value is to be returned.
+    return statement;  // Optional, if a value is to be returned.
 }
 ```